PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-12 06:33:11
+Last updated: 2024-04-12 06:33:44
-Random Quote: I think it passing odd that I am loved by one for a kindness I never did, and reviled by so many for my finest act.  -  Jaime Lannister
+Random Quote: I did it for me.
+I liked it.
+I was good at it.
+And I was really...
+I was alive. - Walter White